 27 The quorum for the committee is three members.
 As members serve in a personal capacity, alternates are not allowed.

-28 The Secretary-General, the External Auditor, the Chief of the Financial Resources Management Department, the Chief of the Human Resources Management Department, the Head of the internal audit function and the Ethics Officer, or their representatives, shall attend meetings when invited by IMAC.
+28 The Secretary-General, the External Auditor, the Chief of the Financial Resources Management Department, the Chief of the Human Resources Management Department, the Head of the Internal Oversight Unit and the Ethics Officer, or their representatives, shall attend meetings when invited by IMAC.
 Other ITU officials with functions relevant to the items on the agenda may likewise be invited.

 29 If necessary, IMAC has the ability to obtain independent counsel or have recourse to other outside experts in order to advise the committee.